Think through which responsibilities and roles your Group will take on with the family’s accommodation

-This page aims to help your Community Sponsorship Group think through some key issues relating to housing for when you will welcome a refugee family to the UK.
+This resource aims to help your Community Sponsorship Group think through some key issues relating to housing for when you will welcome a refugee family into the UK.
 It may be that you choose to apply for approval in principle from the Home Office without accommodation, however, it’s important to discuss your housing strategy as a Group at an early stage.

 As a Community Sponsorship Group, you will have the obligation to support and help a newly resettled family to access accommodation for a two-year period from the date of their arrival in the UK.
-You must have the keys and access to the property a fortnight before the family arrives and the Home Office will reimburse incurred void property costs for a maximum of 8 weeks prior to the arrival of the family for 1-3 bedroomed properties, and 12 weeks for 4 bedroomed properties, and this is capped at Local Housing Allowance rates for your area.
+You must have the keys and access to the property a fortnight before the family arrives and the Home Office will reimburse incurred void property costs for a maximum of 8 weeks prior to the arrival of the family for 1-3 bedroom properties, and 12 weeks for 4 bedroom properties – this is capped at Local Housing Allowance (LHA) rates for your area.

 You’ll find information and ideas on how you can find property on our website, as well as advice on how to take an empowerment approach to housing, the role of Landlords and providing tenancy agreements.

 There’s a number of questions to work through with your Group as you approach finding accommodation:

 Will we pay housing top up payments?